In Absentia Defined

 - Must be directly related to the student’s degree program - confirmed by the Graduate Advisors signature.

-- Must be of a nature that makes it necessary to be completed outside of California for at least one full academic term.
+- Must be of a nature that makes it necessary to be completed outside the designated UC Davis region for at least one full academic quarter.

 - Must involve only indirect supervision appropriate to evaluating the student’s academic progress and performance (e.g., correspondence via email or review of written work) from UC faculty.